emicklei/varvoy/README.md

 **_varvoy is short for "Variable Voyager"_**

-A Go debugger that allows code modification.
+A Go debugger.

-Is intended to be used with the `vscode-go` extension of Microsoft Visual Studio Code.

 It is build on top of two awesome packages:
 - [yaegi](https://github.com/traefik/yaegi)
 - [yaegi-debug-adapter](https://github.com/traefik-contrib/yaegi-debug-adapter).

+## features

+- works with the `vscode-go` extension of Microsoft Visual Studio Code
+- stubs required Go modules

 ## install